erickDevUp/erickDevUp/README.md

 - 👋 Hi, I’m @erickDevUp
-- 👀 I’m interested in learn web dev an IA
+- 👀 I’m interested in learn web dev and IA
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently use ReactJs
 - 📫 How to reach me
 -